 Finally, when you are done cleaning and organizing, get an inspiring wallpaper that tempts you to check out your desktop every now and then.
 And if you are a WorkAwesome fan, here’s our very own desktop wallpaper set to make your desktop look like, well, a desktop!

 Give these six steps a try - you’ll notice a big difference in time saved.
 If you have suggestions and other solutions, I’d love to hear them.

 Popular search terms for this article:

-declutter desktop, declutter your desktop, how to declutter desktop, how to declutter your desktop, how to unclutter desktop, declutter desktop windows 7, how to unclutter desk, how to unclutter a computer, how to declutter your computer, How to declutter window computer
+declutter desktop, declutter your desktop, how to declutter your desktop, how to declutter desktop, how to unclutter desktop, declutter desktop windows 7, cluttered desktop, unclutter desktop, how to declutter computer desktop, how to unclutter a computer